nylira/nylira/en/profile/index.markdown

 Turning lines of code into living, breathing applications take an immense amount of mental acuity.
 So much, perhaps, that your visual design abilities have been neglected.
 That's why you're here.

-<a href='//news.ycombinator.com'>Hacker News</a> is my favorite hangout.
-Despite recent angsty complaints about the quality of the site going downhill, it's still the pulsing heart of the web entrepreneur community.

-I believe that CSS and HTML should be provided by your designer.
-If designers care so much about pixel perfection, they should be writing the code themselves.
-Furthermore, with a better understanding of the limitations of CSS, they gain the ability to bend it to their will.
-Exceptional designers will flourish under creative restraints.
+My name is Peng Zhong, and I am an interface designer who speaks your language.
+I believe that CSS and HTML should be provided by the designer.
+If designers care so much about pixel perfection, they should be writing code.
+Furthermore, with a better understanding of the limitations of CSS, they'll be able to bend it to their will.
+There's no need for you to waste your time slicing PSDs.
+I hate it too.

 Are you looking for someone who cares as much about pixels as you do about code?

 ## Say hello to your match.

 <aside>
-  <h2>I work with</h2>
+  <h2>My Tools</h2>
   <ul>
+  <li>HTML5 &amp; CSS3
+  <li>Javascript
   <li>Git/Github
-  <li>HTML5 &amp; CSS3
-  <li>Ruby &ndash; Rails, Sinatra
-  <li>Python &ndash; Django, web.py
-  <li>Javascript &ndash; jQuery, Node.js
+  <li>Skype/IRC/IM
+  <li>ssh/vim/screen
   </ul>
 </aside>